imgaojun/JunNMT/README.md

 ```

 #### 5.Visualize training progress
-If you want to visualize your training progress, you need to install tensorflow first, since the projects uses tensorboard for visualizing.
+If you want to visualize your training progress, you need to install tensorflow(for tensorboard web server) first, since the projects uses tensorboard for visualizing.

 After installing `tensorflow`, you can start a server by using the following command.